OskarHulter/email-factory/README.md

 - `background-color` instead of `background`,
 - HTML attributes instead of CSS,
 - inline CSS instead of style sheets or `<style>` blocks.
+- consider fontsize medium or fontsize max to avoid zoom